Eun-Yeong looked up at her mother and smiled.

 She thought of going into town to ask someone to help her with the roof, but she was afraid that someone would take advantage of her once they learned she was living alone.
 They might beat and rob her, take the house by force, or worse.

-She set to catching water in buckets from the leaks and then went to work, weaving on the loom.
+She set to catching water in buckets, placing them under the leaks, and then she went to work, weaving on the loom.
 Her mother was right about setting aside her troubles for work; it helped keep her mind off her fears.

 Once she was finished with her work, she prepared her evening meal, ate, and then laid down for sleep.
 The storm was dying down, so the next day was a good day to work on overcoming her fears.